oracle-devrel/technology-engineering/security/security-design/shared-assets/oci-security-health-check-standard/files/oci-security-health-check-standard/README.md

 This asset covers the OCI platform as specified in the *CIS Oracle Cloud Infrastructure Foundations Benchmark*, only.
 Any workload provisioned in Databases, Compute VMs (running any Operating System), the Container Engine for Kubernetes, or in the VMware Solution is *out of scope* of the *OCI Security Health Check*.

-This is not an official Oracle application and it is not supported by Oracle Support.
+**This is not an official Oracle application and it is not supported by Oracle Support.**

+## Before you begin

+The main goals of this script are:

+- Make the run as easy and smooth as possible.
+- Do not affect your desktop whenever possible.

 ## Usage